RAW JAZZ: Tyshawn Sorey Septet

 The septet, called Koan II, will play compositions by Sorey that are inspired by concepts derived from Zen Buddhist practices and nearly imperceptible sound worlds.
 The ensemble will explore low-range instruments with their characteristic slow sonic waves.

-Joining Sorey are Ben Gerstein, trombone; Stephen Haynes, trumpet; Todd Neufield, guitar; and three basses: Mark Helias, Joe Morris and Carl Testa.
+Joining Sorey are Ben Gerstein, trombone; Stephen Haynes, trumpet; Todd Neufeld, guitar; and three basses: Mark Helias, Joe Morris and Carl Testa.

 “…he tends to move through his music with a flowing sense of ritual and constant alertness.
 It involves a lot of silence.
 It also involves a lot of attack, but in very short and concentrated doses, sometimes as short as one great, purposeful smack on a drum head or a quick crescendo of mallets on cymbals that floods the club’s entire atmosphere.” – Ben Ratliff, New York Times